| | |

 How to Make Pork Tenderloin with Roasted Garlic Vinaigrette

-Remove the silver skin from the pork tenderloin then season the entire piece of meat with sea salt and freshly cracked pepper, to taste.
+Prepare the pork tenderloin by removing the silver skin, then season the entire piece of meat with sea salt and freshly cracked pepper to taste.

-Drizzle the roasted garlic vinaigrette on top of the sliced pork and serve.
+Serve by drizzling the roasted garlic vinaigrette over the sliced pork and serving.
 Enjoy.

 Pork Tenderloin with Roasted Garlic Vinaigrette